 Although she was born in Bulgaria during turbulent times, Sylvie Vartan is a much-loved French singer.
 She was highly productive as a ye-ye (yeah-yeah) artist and often incorporated highly choreographed dance routines into her performance.

-In 2004 after a long hiatus, she transitioned to jazz and is a true icon in the French music industry.
+In 2004 after a long hiatus, Vartan transitioned to jazz.
+Throughout her career, she sold over 50 million records.
+Her works has made her a true icon in the French music industry.

 11. Melanie Pain